 Alpha Kappa Psi

-Alpha Kappa Psi is a co-ed business fraternity with the aim to professionally develop each and every member.
-We accept all majors and offer workshops to our members that help with professional aspects of our lives.
-In addition to closed workshops, we pride ourselves in putting on great professional events open to the entire school.
-We bring in well-known speakers from around the country to educated and inspire the Loyola community.
+Alpha Kappa Psi is a co-ed business fraternity open to all majors with the aim to professionally develop each and every member.
+We offer speaker events and workshops to our members that help with professional aspects of our lives.
+In addition to professional development, we pride ourselves in putting on service and fundraising events to benefit the local community, and educate both members and other Loyola students about topics such as sustainability, and mental health both in the classroom and workplace.

 Faculty Advisor: Gita Taherkhani